peter88213/nvhelp-en/source/export_menu.rst

 in the `Plotting with novelibre <plotting.html#plot-grid>`__ chapter, with a row per section, containing the following data:

-- The section ID as a hyperlink to the section in the manuscript (if any)
+- The sequential section number as a hyperlink to the section in the manuscript (if any)
-- Sequential section number
 - Narrative date
 - Narrative time
 - Day